Recycling intermediate steps to improve Hamiltonian Monte Carlo: Introduction

 \section{Introduction}

-Markov chain Monte Carlo (MCMC) is routinely used for Bayesian inference, with Metropolis-Hastings (M-H) providing a general subclass of algorithms that can be adapted to different settings.
-Many default M-H algorithms are highly inefficient, and Hamiltonian Monte Carlo (HMC) \citep{duane87, neal10} has emerged as one of the most reliable approaches for efficient sampling in general settings.
+Markov chain Monte Carlo is routinely used to generate samples from posterior distributions.
+While specialized algorithms exist for restricted model classes, general-purpose algorithms are often inefficient and scale poorly in the number of parameters.
+Originally proposed by \citet{duane87} and popularized in the statistics community through the works of \citet{neal96, neal10}, Hamiltonian Monte Carlo promises a better scalability \citep{neal10, beskos13} and has enjoyed wide-ranging successes as one of the most reliable approaches in general settings \citep{bda13, kruschke14, monnahan16}.
 Stan and PyMC software packages take advantage of this generality and performance \citep{stan15, pymc16}.

-Given a parameter $\theta \sim \pi_{\theta}(\cdot)$ of interest, HMC introduces an auxiliary \textit{momentum} variable $p$ and defines a distribution $\pi(\cdot) = \pi_{\theta}(\cdot) \times \Normal{\mathrm{M}}$ on the augmented parameter space $(\theta, p)$ with a \textit{mass matrix} $\mathrm{M}$.
-A proposal is generated by simulating trajectories of \textit{Hamiltonian dynamics} where the evolution of the state $(\theta, p)$ is governed by a differential equation:
+Given a parameter $\btheta \sim \pi_{\btheta}(\cdot)$ of interest, HMC introduces an auxiliary \textit{momentum} variable $\momentum$ and defines a distribution $\pi(\cdot) = \pi_{\btheta}(\cdot) \times \Normal{\Mass}$ on the augmented parameter space $(\btheta, \momentum)$ with a \textit{mass matrix} $\Mass$.
+A proposal is generated by simulating trajectories of \textit{Hamiltonian dynamics} where the evolution of the state $(\btheta, \momentum)$ is governed by a differential equation:

+Proposals generated by this mechanism can be far away from the current state and yet accepted with high probability.
+In case $\Mass = \bm{I}$ and $\btheta \in \mathbb{R}^2$, the solution trajectory of \eqref{eq:Hamilton} coincides with the motion of a frictionless puck sliding over a surface of height $-\log \pi(\btheta)$ \citep{neal10}.
+The puck feels ``push'' in the direction of the gradient $\nabla \log \pi(\btheta)$, pointing toward higher values of $\log \pi(\btheta)$.
+The momentum evolves accordingly but also gives the puck tendency to keep moving in the same direction, helping HMC proposals explore the parameter space in an informed manner.